WebView Tracking

 2. Appending wt_eid to the URL

-This method also enables user tracking, though it’s less flexible compared to the first approach.
+This method also enables user tracking, though it’s less flexible than the first approach.

 Additional Resources